 How Much Should I Pay?

 When I started out, I had a low-budget and decided to keep my investments at less than $30 per stock.
-The three platforms provided should have a tool that will show you historical cost and, if you’re lucky and have a feel trial, projected trends.
+The three platforms provided should have a tool that will show you historical cost and, if you’re lucky and have a free trial, projected trends.
 You’ll likely see a lot of peaks and falls creating a steady, climbing, or declining trend line for each company’s performance.
 While the best time to buy is during a fall (best price), buying at a median level will allow you to obtain the stock in hopes of it going back up in price over time.
 If you decide not to buy at this time, add the stock to a watch list where you can keep an eye on cost.

 If the line is slowly climbing and historical trends show this happening over the past year, it’s best to purchase this stock early in hopes that this climb (and value) will increase.
 Adversely if the line is declining, you may want to do more research into why there is a decline before investing, and only do so during a fall in price compared to previous highs.